wri/ndc/July 27/PLW-EN-CM.md

   To	 achieve	 the	 renewable	 energy	 target	 Palau	 will	 need	 considerable	 additional	 installed	  capacity,	 including	 the	 5MW	 of	 solar	 already	 planned	 (two	 or	 more  solar	 projects	 plus	  additional	 roof-top	 solar)	 plus	 an	 additional	 10	 MW	 to	 power	 the	 water	 sector.
 Palau	 will	  also	 have	 to	 work	 to	 reduce	 transmission  and	 distribution	 losses.
 (Solar	 Capacity	 Factor	 is	  assumed	 to	 be	 15.3%.)

   To	 implement	 the	 Energy	 Efficiency	 target,	 Palau	 will:
-* Increase	 the	 Energy	 Retrofit	 Program;	  I
+* Increase	 the	 Energy	 Retrofit	 Program;
-* nstitute	 a	 Tropical	 EE	 Building	 Code;
+* Institute	 a	 Tropical	 EE	 Building	 Code;
 * Adopt	 the	 Energy	 Star	 Appliance	 Standard;
 * Implement	 an	 Energy	 Labeling	 Scheme;
 * Significantly	 expand	 our	 Cool	 Roof	 Program;